Antanas Žmuidzinavičius: Interwar

-During World War I, Žmuidzinavičius worked as a teacher at the newly established Lithuanian courses for teachers and Lithuanian gymnasium.
+During World War I, Žmuidzinavičius worked as a teacher at the newly established Lithuanian courses for teachers and Lithuanian Rytas Gymnasium.
+He joined the Lithuanian Society for the Relief of War Sufferers and for a time headed an orphanage in Šnipiškės.
 In 1917, he worked at Lietuvos aidas and helped organize Vilnius Conference (designed tickets, decorated the meeting hall, etc.).
 When Soviets captured Vilnius at the start of the Lithuanian–Soviet War in December 1918, Žmuidzinavičius established a commission that sought to collect and safeguard artworks in the city.
 In 1919–1921 and 1924–1966, he lived and worked in Kaunas.
 He recruited men to the Lithuanian Army during the Lithuanian War of Independence and was a founding member of the Lithuanian Riflemen's Union.
 He participated in Lithuanian defence against Poland during the Żeligowski's Mutiny and was captured near Babriškis but managed to escape after three days.
 He continued to care after the works of Mikalojus Konstantinas Čiurlionis and worked to organize a museum to house them.
 In February 1921, together with Juozas Tumas-Vaižgantas he was tasked with the establishment of the Vytautas the Great War Museum.

 In July 1921, Žmuidzinavičius departed towards the United States but due to delays in getting appropriate travel documents, he reached the U.S. only in February 1922.
 The goal of the journey was to raise funds for the Lithuanian Riflemen and establish chapters of the union in various communities of Lithuanian Americans. Žmuidzinavičius organized about 200 meetings and lectures but Lithuanian Americans showed little interest in joining the Riflemen's Union.
 Due to the economic depression of 1920–1921 and competition from other organizations for the donations, the journey was not a financial success.
 He stopped representing the Riflemen's Union in November 1923 but remained in the United States until mid-1924 to pursue his artistic interests.
 He organized art exhibitions in Washington, DC and Chicago.
 Together with Aleksandras Račkus, he travelled across the western United States and exhibited works completed during the journey in New York.
 Upon his return, Žmuidzinavičius faced criticism of his handling of the collected funds.
 General Vincas Grigaliūnas-Glovackis submitted an official complaint to the Ministry of Defence in 1931.
 The unofficial investigation concluded only in 1936 and found that the funds were collected chaotically and haphazardly but did not find any evidence of misappropriation of the funds.